 Launch – Launch is a relatively new brand of bidirectional scan tools.
 However, they are quickly growing in popularity thanks to their high-quality products that are reasonably priced.

 As you have read above, a bidirectional scan tool can be very useful in the automotive industry.
 This is especially true if you work on cars on a frequent basis.
-You can use a bidirectional scan tool to diagnose a range of problems.
+You can use it to diagnose a range of problems.
 The tool can also help you to understand the cause of the problem.

 A bidirectional scan tool can be useful in many situations.
 However, they are not cheap.
 Most of the time, you will have to spend more than $100 to purchase one.
 However, considering the benefits that you will get from using the scan tool, this cost is well worth it.
-If you work in the automotive industry, then we encourage you to buy a bidirectional scan tool.
+If you work in the automotive industry, then we encourage you to buy it.
 This will make your job much easier.